sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

 			preconditions: [], // The preconditions set here affect only the subcommand where it was established.
 			registerSubCommand: {
 				parentCommandName: 'utils', // Name of the parent command (parent.js).
-				subcommand: (builder) => builder.setName('ping').setDescription('Hi!') // Builder that will be embedded in the registry of the parent command.
+				slashSubcommand: (builder) => builder.setName('ping').setDescription('Hi!') // Builder that will be embedded in the parent command registry to register the slash subcommand.
 			}
 		});
 	}

-	public override chatInputRun(interaction: Command.ChatInputInteraction) {
+	// It is only necessary if the `slashSubcommand` option of the `registerSubCommand` command options is used. public override chatInputRun(interaction: Command.ChatInputInteraction) {
 		return interaction.reply('uwu');
+	}

+	// Optional if you want the subcommand to work for slash commands and message commands. public override messageRun(message: Message) {
+		return message.reply('uwu');
 	}
 }
 ```